A City of Sadness: Conceptualization

 Hou Hsiao-hsien was interested in creating a film that could tell a story about a family, specifically during the 228 Incident and the White Terror by a few reasons.
 He cited how the death of Chiang Ching-kuo in 1988 and the lifting of martial law the year prior made it an appropriate time to address the 228 Incident, which Hou felt had been covered up by the government.
 He noted how books were not available on the subject and he wanted to provide a vantage point about the story through the lens of a family.

 Hou Hsiao-hsien wrote:"Everybody knew about the 228 Incident.
 Nobody would say anything, at least in public, but behind closed doors everyone was talking about it, especially in the Tangwai Movement [..]
 The 228 Incident was already known, so I was more interested in filming a time of transition, and the changes in a family during a change in regime.
-This was the main thing I wanted to capture…
+This was the main thing I wanted to capture...

 There's been too much political intervention.
 We should go back to history itself for a comprehensive reflection, but politicians like to use this tragedy as an ATM, making a withdrawal from it whenever they want.
 It's awful.
 So no matter what point of view I took with the film, people would still criticize it.
-I was filming events that were still taboo, I had a point of view, and no matter what, I was filming from the point of view of people and a family… Of course it's limited by the filmmaker's vision and attitude.
+I was filming events that were still taboo, I had a point of view, and no matter what, I was filming from the point of view of people and a family...
+Of course it's limited by the filmmaker's vision and attitude.
 I can only present a part of the atmosphere of the time."According to scriptwriter Chu Tien-Wen's book, the original premise of the film was the reunion of an ex-gangster (which Hou Hsiao-Hsien intended to cast Chow Yun-fat for the role) and his former lover (supposedly played by Yang Li-Hua, the top Taiwanese Opera actress in real-life) in 1970s.
 Hou and Chu then extended the story to involve substantial flashbacks of the calamity of the woman's family in late 1940s (where the woman was the teenage daughter of Chen Song-Yong's character).
 They then abandoned the former premise and instead focused on the 1940s' story.

+"A City of Sadness" is the first film that Hou Hsiao-hsien conducted extensive historical research on, focusing on reconstructing the emotional landscape and atmosphere of postwar Taiwan.
+By turning private, intimate family experiences into collective memory, the film indirectly reflects the political reality of the late 1940s.
+Although it engages with the past, it is not trapped by it.
+Audiences of different generations and backgrounds have found ways to connect with the characters, prompting diverse interpretations and critical reflection.